-Low-battery icon: indicates that the batteries have decreased to the minimum operating voltage of 2.2 ± 0.1 Vdc.
+Low battery icon: This indicates that the batteries have decreased to the minimum operating voltage of $2.2 \pm 0.1$ Vdc.
 Instrument will continue to operate for approximately 24 hours thereafter.

-COUNTING: Indicates that the scaler COUNT switch has been depressed and that the scaler is accumulating counts for the pre-determined count time.
+COUNTING: This indicates that the scaler COUNT switch has been depressed and that the scaler is accumulating counts for the predetermined count time.

-Front-Panel Controls
+Front Panel Controls